Tell Tale Hearts: Plot

 Anthony Steadman (Paterson) is a child-murderer set to begin a new life having been released from prison after seventeen years.
-Sally McCann, (Brid Brennan), a mother whose child disappeared around the time of the original murder, is pursuing Steadman to learn the truth about her missing child.
+Sally McCann, (Bríd Brennan), a mother whose child disappeared around the time of the original murder, is pursuing Steadman to learn the truth about her missing child.
 Also on Steadman's trail is Becky Wilson (Emma Fielding), a local radio reporter, for whom the case brings back ghosts from her own past.